Hi, my name is Eirik Garnas, and I’m the creator and owner of Darwinian-Medicine.com.

-The next couple of years I tried numerous diets, exercise regimes, drugs, supplements, etc., but nothing really seemed to give me a feeling of good health and well-being.
+Over the next couple of years I tried numerous diets, exercise regimes, drugs, supplements, etc., but nothing really seemed to give me a feeling of good health and well-being.
 However, all of the reading and self-experimentation slowly started to yield fruits, and I began to put together the pieces.

-I began writing about nutrition, exercise, microbes, and other aspects of human health because I wanted a place to gather and share my ideas and discoveries.
+I began writing about nutrition, exercise, microbes, and other aspects of human health because I wanted to gather and share my ideas and discoveries.
 I was also tired and frustrated with all the faulty ideas and assumptions people have about health, medicine, and fitness and wanted to create a resource for people who are looking for science-based information about health & medicine.